oceanprotocol/docs/discover/faq.md

 <summary>When is the next token release scheduled?</summary>

 There will not be a next release for the token.
 To date, all tokens have been [minted](https://blog.oceanprotocol.com/control-over-the-ocean-contract-to-be-revoked-soon-overview-6c5b15be2db ⁣) and approximately 720 million OCEAN are allocated towards data farming and network rewards.
+(this is already answered above in the question "Where can I find information about the tokenomics and economic aspects of the Ocean Protocol project?"  in the 533 line and this question should be removed)
 </details>

 <details>